 Indications for barium enema as advised by the Royal College of Radiologists

 - Change of bowel habit to looser stools with or without rectal bleeding persistent for six weeks; suspected or possible colorectal neoplasia.
 (Colonoscopy is the first-line investigation but barium enema is an alternative.
 Barium enema has a 22% rate of new or missed colorectal tumours over three years following the procedure, compared with 2-6% with colonoscopy.
 Smaller tumours, particularly those without circumferential involvement, are those most likely to be missed by barium enema.)

 - Chronic or recurrent lower gastrointestinal blood loss; only if endoscopy (initial investigation of choice) is not possible.

 - Long-term follow-up of inflammatory bowel disease of colon; barium enema has a limited role after complex surgery and in the evaluation of fistulae.
 Colonoscopy is more reliable in identifying complications - eg, dysplasia, stricture and carcinoma.

 - Acute large bowel obstruction; water-soluble studies with contrast enema can confirm diagnosis and level of obstruction, and may indicate the likely cause.

-- Conservative treatment with barium, air or saline enema is effective in the majority of children who present with intussusception unless diagnosis and treatment are delayed.
+- Conservative treatment with barium, air or saline enema is often effective in children who present with intussusception, unless diagnosis and treatment are delayed.